Tschirnhaus transformations after Hilbert: Hilbert's Formula for the Degree 9 and New General Upper Bounds

 The cut-off functions $B(r)$ and $\FW(r)$ are related as follows. \begin{theorem} Let $B(r)$ and $\FW(r)$ be as above.
 There exists a monotone increasing function $\varphi\colon\Nb\to\Nb$, such that $\varphi(2)=5$, and such that for $r\ge \varphi(d)$,

 In particular, $\FW(r)\le B(r)$ for all $r$ and

 \end{theorem}

 \begin{remark}\mbox{} \begin{enumerate} \item As remarked above, Brauer's bound $B(r)$ gives the best prior general bound once $r\ge 7$; in this range, Theorem~\ref{t:compare} shows that $\FW$ is the best current bound.
 For $r=6$, Sylvester \cite{Sy} proved that the bound $n=44$ is sufficient, while for $r=5$, Segre and Dixmier proved that $n=9$ suffices.
 In Appendix~\ref{a:bounds}, we give explicit computations of $\FW(r)$ for $r$ up to 15 (at which point $\FW(r)$ is approximately 3.6 billion).
-In particular, we see that $\FW(5)=9$ recovers the Hilbert-Wiman-Segre-Dixmier bound, and $\FW(6)=41$ improves Sylvester. \item We do not expect that the upper bounds of Theorem~\ref{thm:beatbrauer} are themselves sharp for two reasons: first, we expect that further optimizizations to the present method should be possible (e.g. by repairing the gaps in \cite{Ch}); and second, we have not made contact in this paper with the methods introduced by Sylvester and Hammond \cite{Sy,SH1,SH2} in their study of Hamilton's work \cite{Ham}. \end{enumerate} \end{remark}
+In particular, we see that $\FW(5)=9$ recovers the Hilbert-Wiman-Segre-Dixmier bound, and $\FW(6)=41$ improves Sylvester. \item We do not expect that the upper bounds of Theorem~\ref{thm:beatbrauer} are themselves sharp for two reasons: first, we expect that further optimizations to the present method should be possible; and second, we have not made contact in this paper with the methods introduced by Sylvester and Hammond \cite{Sy,SH1,SH2} in their study of Hamilton's work \cite{Ham}. \end{enumerate} \end{remark}

 It remains to prove Theorems~\ref{thm:beatbrauer} and \ref{t:compare}.